 Many houses and buildings in Zakopane are built according to the traditional style of the area out of wood.
 The design of the buildings is inspired by the regional art of Poland’s highland region known as Podhale.

-This style of the building is now known as the Zakopane style.
+This unique architecture style of the building is now known as the Zakopane style.
 All new buildings up to 1914 had to be built in this way.
 It is still very popular today and a walk around town will tell you that many new buildings are still being built in this traditional style and finding them in the streets is one of the best free things to do in Zakopane.

 Everywhere you look there are amazing wooden buildings, both single and double-story.
 The house is truly unique you won’t find this sort of design anywhere else in the world.
 I found myself wandering different streets admiring how people had stuck to the traditional building designs but had added small touches of their own.